 A facility that meets or exceeds the specified concentrations and quantities for any COI is required to report possession of those chemicals to CISA by completing an online survey called a Top-Screen via the Chemical Security Assessment Tool (CSAT).

 CISA reviews Top-Screens using a risk-based methodology.
-Facilities are notified if they are:
+Facilities are notified once they are either:

-- Determined to be a high-risk facility, and ranked into Tiers 1, 2, 3, and 4, with Tier 1 being the highest risk.
+- Determined to be a high-risk facility, and ranked into Tier 1, 2, 3, or 4, with Tier 1 being the highest risk.